 Ok, still there?
 Great, you know me, pour yourself a glass or cup of something nice – that will be another longwinded blog post 😉

 The nearly non-effect of the Penguin Update on KST sites

-Whilst my KST account was inactive, I still could browse and post in . . . → Read More: Why I re-joined Keyword Strategy
+Whilst my KST account was inactive, I still could browse and . . . → Read More: Why I re-joined Keyword Strategy

 Dear Ms Google,

 This is how I imagine Ms Google to look 😉

 I hope you don’t mind that I am writing to you, but there is something wrong with the way your dating and matching site Google.com works at the moment.
 Your latest site up date, nicknamed so cutesy ‘Penguin’, puts many of us searchers for the right match in the grave peril of internet link cyber stalking, let me explain:

 Most people are using your site as dating, or at least ‘find your perfect match’ site, some people, like me, publish content and others are looking for said content – and you match us together.
 The better the match works, the happier is everybody.
 Me, the site owner because I get more visitors, that not only stick around but also come back, the searcher because s/he finds what they are looking for and you because, em, you make . . . → Read More: Ms Google – We need a reverse nofollow tag like in — NOW!